The RVillagers Guide to Boondocking

 Quartzsite Arizona is not only the RVer's mecca—it's a boondocker's haven as well, see: RV Destination: Quartzsite, Arizona.

 The temperatures are typically too high to camp in the low desert outside of the winter season.
 During the other seasons, plenty of places to boondock are available on BLM and Forest Service lands, etc. Again—mostly out west, where there are millions of acres of public land.
-(However, RVillagers report that there is little or no boondocking to be found along the more-populated coastal areas.)
+(Note however, that RVillagers report there is little or no boondocking to be found along the more-populated coastal areas.)

 State parks may also have free boondocking at nearby "overflow" sites.
 Find state parks.